Ash-Olorenshaw/CartLang/docs/getting_started.md

 foo : int = 0;
 del foo;

-// both del and delete act the same in CartLang bar : string = "a";
+// both del and delete act the same in ShepLang bar : string = "a";
 delete bar;